 - Eliminate any sources of stagnant water, particularly from heavy rain or near the pool.

 - Have any water leaks repaired and ensure that all drains are thoroughly cleaned.

 - Have any wasp nests on your property removed.

 - Have the areas behind kitchen appliances and laundry machines sealed.

 - Ensure that your bedroom is regularly cleaned to keep it free from food debris and excess moisture.
-Consider opting for lightly coloured sheets in order to make any rust-colored stains, indicative of bed bugs, more noticeable.
+Consider opting for lightly colored sheets in order to make any rust-colored stains, indicative of bed bugs, more noticeable.